adamsilver/fdpb/09-a-really-long-form.md

 Second, users can only select multiple files within a single folder.
 If the users files are across different directories, they'll be stuck unless they realise they need to move files into the same directory.
 This is a big ask for low confidence users, and hardly a user experience that seems satisfactory.

-We could ask users to zip multiple files together and just ask for a single field, but that again puts the onus on the user instead of ourselves.
+We could ask users to compress multiple files together into a zip file and just ask for a single field, but that puts the onus on the user instead of ourselves.
 Really, we ought to do better than this.
-We need to make it easy for users to add many files, or in more abstract terms, many of *something* at a time.
+We need to make it easy for users to add many files.
+If we think about this problem in more abstract terms, we need a design pattern that lets users add many files, text values or anything else for that matter.

 ## Add another

+Let's imagine

 - If you know how many things a user needs to add then show that many fields exactly.
 - If you don't know how many things they'll add, but you know the max they are allowed to add, then show the max.
 Then with JS, show/hide/reveal them.